SignPath/website/blog/_posts/2020-12-21-evaluating-sunburst.md

 And there's a reason for this too: CI systems are used for so many things to day, some of them rather resource-intensive too.
 Think about executing Web test suites, for instance.
 Or DAST tests.
 They require a lot of analysis and trouble shooting, so there's a big incentive for handing out access permissions for components of the CI system too.

 To be sure, it's easy to come to the conclusion that a process is safe.
 There is this token or password that you need for code signing, and we're only using it in this specific way, right?
-Probably not: relying on a single secret and it's proper handling will almost always leave some room for attacks ([involuntary mistakes too](risks-from-errors)).
+Probably not: relying on a single secret and it's proper handling will almost always leave some room for attacks.
 But who has the time and budget to do a full security audit for every project?

 **At SignPath, this was our mission from the start:** Storing keys on HSMs is not the solution for all code signing risks.
 Neither is a code signing gateway that simply provides HSM access using some finer-grained access control and auditing.